trochford/Laminar/docs/step-by-step.md

 [Configuring the Ultimate Development Environment for Kubernetes](http://thenewstack.io/tutorial-configuring-ultimate-development-environment-kubernetes/)

-Here is a similar, but shorter sequence but translated into Laminar.
+Here is a similar, but shorter sequence translated into Laminar.

 ```
 cd <Laminar Dir>/vagrantShare